messaoudi-mounir/buddypress-activity-privacy/readme.txt

 BuddyPress Activity Privacy plugin add a privacy level to activity stream component.

 The plugin add the ability for members to choose who can read his activity before it posted (Anyone, Logged In Users, My Friends, Admins Only, Only me, My Friends in Group , Group Members ...etc).

+What's news In Buddypress Activity Privacy 1.2.1 ?

+- A New privacy level (@mentioned only).
+When a member choose this privacy level, only mentioned members (and admin of course) can see the activity.

+Remark: Members mentioned in activity can see it's content whatever the privacy level.

 What's news In Buddypress Activity Privacy 1.2 ?